 Sensory Processing Disorder or ADHD - How to Tell the Difference

 Can you tell if your child's behavioral struggles are symptoms of sensory processing disorder or ADHD?
-As experts continue to debate how often ADHD is over-diagnosed and what can be done to improve the diagnostic process, parents need help now to better understand if their child's behaviors may be symptoms of sensory processing disorder or ADHD.
+As experts continue to debate how often ADHD is diagnosed and what can be done to improve the diagnostic process, parents need help now to better understand if their child's behaviors may be symptoms of sensory processing disorder or ADHD.

 It is widely accepted among clinicians that sensory issues are present in kids with anxiety disorders, motor delay, and autism spectrum disorders.
 Further complicating our understanding of the differences between SPD and ADHD is new research that found brain structure differences in kids with sensory issues and recent study results that imply ADHD is not caused by a chemical imbalance as previously suspected.
 As brain imaging allows researchers and experts to improve their understanding of sensory and attention issues, the following information can be used as a guideline when observing your child's behavior and evaluating symptoms.